Adam Schiff To 2020 Democrats: ‘Don’t Talk About Russia’

 Other top Democrats, such as House Judiciary Committee Chairman Jerry Nadler, have also argued against impeachment, prompting criticism from the party base.
 House progressives, on the other hand, have suggested that the Congress starts impeachment proceedings.

-In his interview with Bill Maher, the top Democrat reiterated his previous statements, suggesting that there would be no point in impeaching Trump given that the Senate is controlled by the Republican Party.
+In his interview with Bill Maher, the Democrat reiterated his previous statements, suggesting that there would be no point in impeaching Trump given that the Senate is controlled by the Republican Party.
 The best way to deal with Donald Trump, according to Schiff, is to beat him at the ballot box.

 “There’s only one way to deal with this problem, whether we impeach him or not, and that’s to vote his a** out of office,” he said.

-The top Democrat discussed the crowded Democratic field with Bill Maher, without endorsing any of the candidates.
+The Democrat discussed the crowded Democratic field with Bill Maher, without endorsing any of the candidates.
 Schiff said that the party needs to support whoever gets the nomination, jokingly adding that he will back “any living adult” for president in 2020.

 “I’ll tell you who I’m behind in 2020, and I’m behind them heart and soul: Any living adult 2020,” he said.